Ali-Herrera/your-health-ally-2/README.md

 - For more information, refer to the Clerkjs [Quickstart Guide](https://clerk.com/docs/quickstarts/nextjs) with Nextjs.

-5. Install Prisma: Run `npm install prisma --save-dev`
+**5. Install Prisma: Run `npm install prisma --save-dev`**

 - After installation, run `npm run postinstall`: It reads your Prisma schema and generates Prisma Client JS, a type-safe database client for your application.
-   -

-6. Configure MongoDB connection:
+**6. Configure MongoDB connection:**

 - In your `.env` file, set up MongoDB connection string from MongoDB Atlas
 - This establishes a connection with MongoDB cluster (DATABASE_URL).

-7. View Tables (collections) in Prisma Studio:
+**7. View Tables (collections) in Prisma Studio:**

-- **After** installing Prisma and configuring MongoDB connection string, you can use Prisma Studio to view the collections.
+- _After_ installing Prisma and configuring MongoDB connection string, you can use Prisma Studio to view the collections.
-- Run `npx prisma studio`
+- Run `npm run db:studio`

 <p align="right">(<a href="#readme-top"> 🔝 </a>)</p>